WebAssembly/spec/proposals/exception-handling/Exceptions.md

 When `ExceptionOption` is not provided or it does not contain `traceStack` entry, `traceStack` is considered `false` by default.

-To preserve stack trace info when crossing the JS to Wasm boundary, `Exception` can internally contain an optional `externref` value containing a stack trace string, which is propagated when caught by `catch` and rethrown by `rethrow`.
+To preserve stack trace info when crossing the JS to Wasm boundary, exceptions can internally contain a stack trace, which is propagated when caught by `catch` and rethrown by `rethrow`.

 More formally, the added interfaces look like the following: